-Broadly speaking, my PhD research investigates how we determine the meanings of words when we read or listen to sentences.
+Her PhD research investigated how we determine the meanings of words when we read or listen to sentences.
 When we encounter a sentence such as “The coach is full”, how do we know whether “coach” refers to a vehicle that is full of people or a person that is full of food?
 And, crucially, what happens if we get it wrong?

-A major focus of my work is to find out more about mistakes in interpretation, and how the language system recovers from them.
-I am particularly interested in how the processing capacities and strategies that are used to recover from misinterpretations might differ between individuals.
-I use behavioural, eye-tracking and functional neuroimaging methods to investigate these questions.
+A major focus of her work is to find out more about mistakes in interpretation, and how the language system recovers from them.
+She uses behavioural, eye-tracking and functional neuroimaging methods to investigate these questions.
 Currently, she is developing browser-based tasks to measure people’s ability to use context to select the appropriate meanings of words like “coach”.